-- Spring 2023 Practice Year 2 Quality Profile Prototype shared with the Early Childhood Advisory Committee, the Board of Education, and the field.
-Feedback gathered and will be used to revise prototype if needed.
-Feedback will include responses to how 1) site performance information is shared, and 2) other identified site information to be included in the prototype profile. - Vendor will be secured for development of VQB5 Quality Profile website for public hosting of ~4,000 site quality profiles. - Summer 2023 Practice Year 2 Quality Profile Prototype finalized. - VDOE will share 1) site performance information, and 2) other site information entered in LinkB5 during the 2022-2023 year to create Quality Profiles for each site that participated in Practice Year 2. - Fall 2023 Practice Year 2 Quality Profiles shared privately with sites. - VQB5 Quality Profiles will be shared privately via online distribution to site leaders as a PDF document.
-Sites will have an opportunity to provide feedback. - Winter Spring 2024 VDOE will work with the website vendor to develop public VQB5 Quality Profiles.
+- Spring 2023 Practice Year 2 Quality Profile Prototype was shared with the Early Childhood Advisory Committee, the Board of Education, and the field.
+Feedback from the field included responses to how 1) site performance information would be shared, and 2) other identified site information to be included in the prototype profile. - Summer 2023 VDOE used site performance information from VQB5 interactions and curriculum and other site information entered in LinkB5 during the 2022-2023 year to create Quality Profiles for each site that participated in Practice Year 2. - o Terminal 4 was secured as the vendor for development of VQB5 Quality Profile website for public hosting of ~3,500 site quality profiles. - Fall 2023 Practice Year 2 Quality Profiles shared privately with sites. - VQB5 Quality Profiles were shared privately via an upload to LinkB5 site accounts as a PDF document. - Sites had the opportunity to provide feedback via an online survey and through Ready Region stakeholder meetings.

-&lt;sup>18 Administration of Children and Families - Requirements for Consumer Education Websites https://childcareta.acf.hhs.gov/ccdf-fundamentals/consumer-education-website
+13 Administration of Children and Families - Requirements for Consumer Education Websites https://childcareta.acf.hhs.gov/ccdf-fundamentals/consumer-education-website